 Most lenders will hesitate to offer a line of credit to businesses without a long credit history or aggressive profit margins.
 Factoring can be used by even the smallest of businesses to expand operations.

-When your small business exchanges unpaid invoices for money, all credit risk is allocated to the factoring company, as they assume the risk of your customers not paying what they owe you.
-Any payment difficulties are also the responsibility of the factoring company, not the small business.
+When your small business exchanges unpaid invoices for money, the credit risk is allocated to the factoring company, as they assume the risk of your customers not paying what they owe.
+Payment difficulties shift responsibility to the factoring company, not the small business.

 You have improved control over your business

-Any money you receive in exchange for your business’s unpaid invoices will help your company become more flexible.
-If your progress on projects like physical expansion or investment expansion have slowed due to a lack of payments, the added funds will help you move forward without that financial burden.
+Any money you receive in exchange for your business's unpaid invoices helps your company.
+If your progress on projects like physical expansion or investment expansion has slowed due to a lack of payments, the added funds can help you move forward.

 Cons of factoring receivables